raggiodev/100-Projects-FromJuniorToSenior-4-ContactForm/README.md

 Fetch API
 Validating user input
-Regex, in case the input needs to be verified with a pattern Handling happy and failure paths from a promise
+Regex, in case the input needs to be verified with a pattern Handling happy and failure paths from a promise.
 <h1 align="center">
     <img src="" alt="" />
 </h1>